 Alpha is a series of sessions exploring the Christian faith, typically run over eight weeks.
 Each talk looks at a different question around faith and is designed to create conversation.
 Alpha is run all around the globe, and everyone is welcome.

 Alpha runs in cafés, churches, universities, homes —you name it.
 No two Alphas look the same, but they generally have three key things in common: food, a talk and good conversation.
+(Due to restrictions Alpha will be held online)

 Whether it’s a group of friends gathered around a kitchen table, or a quick catch-up over coffee and cake, food has a way of bringing people together.
 It’s no different at Alpha.
 We start with food, because it’s a great way to encourage community and get to know each other.